 I started reading Denise’s book, Uncovering the Logic of English, as soon as I got home from Allume, and I found myself fascinated by the reading research she includes in the introduction.
 For example:

 “Many educators mistakenly believe that good readers read whole words rather than reading phonetically.
-The prevailing thought is that readers who sound out words are slow, and that fast readers have actually developed instant recognition of the whole word.
+The prevailing thought is that readers who sound out words are slow, and that fast readers have actually developed instant recognition of the whole world.
 This is some of the theory behind the Dolch List, a commonly used list of 250 words.
 However, recent research using functional MRI has shown that good readers are actually processing the sounds one at a time, even though they perceive it as a whole word.
 It is just that the brain is so fast, it appears they are reading whole words.
 In reality, though, they are converting the letters on the page to sounds.”

 Logic of English Essentials Curriculum